RadeonOpenCompute/ROCm_Documentation/Deep_learning/Deep-learning.rst

   .jenkins/pytorch/build.sh

-This will first hipify the PyTorch sources and then compile using 4 concurrent jobs, needing 16 GB of RAM to be available to the docker image.
+This will hipify the PyTorch sources first, and then compile using 4 concurrent jobs.
+Note, the docker image requires 16 GB of RAM.

 6. Confirm working installation: